 - 1. Understanding Harmony in the family the basic unit of human interaction - 2.
-Understanding values in human-human relationship; meaning of Nyaya and program for its fulfillment to ensure Ubhay-tripti; - Trust (Vishwas) and Respect (Samman) as the foundational values of relationship Understanding the meaning of Vishwas; Difference

-- 5. Understanding the meaning of Samman, Difference between respect and differentiation; the other salient values in relationship - 6.
+Understanding values in human-human relationship; meaning of Nyaya and program for its fulfillment to ensure Ubhay-tripti; - 3.
+Trust (Vishwas) and Respect (Samman) as the foundational values of relationship - 4.
+Understanding the meaning of Vishwas; Difference between intention and competence. - 5.
+Understanding the meaning of Samman, Difference between respect and differentiation; the other salient values in relationship - 6.
 Understanding the harmony in the society (society being an extension of family): - 7.
 Samadhan, Samridhi, Abhay, Sah-astitva as comprehensive Human Goals - 8.
 Visualizing a universal harmonious order in society- Undivided Society (Akhand Samaj), Universal Order (Sarvabhaum Vyawastha)- from family to world family!